KhartesViewer/khartes/README.md

 on the left side, and the *Fragment View* in the upper right.
 The *Control Area* in the lower right has tabs that let you make adjustments to volumes, fragments, and display parameters.
-At the bottom is the *Status Bar*, which usually shows you the 3D coordinates of the cursor.
+At the very bottom is the *Status Bar*, which reports the 3D coordinates of the cursor.
 And at the top is the *Menu*, which handles file import and export.

-At the moment, the *Fragment View* is blank, because you have not created any fragments.
+At the moment, your *Fragment View* is blank, because you have not created any fragments.

 Instead, focus on the 3 data slices.
 These 3 windows represent 3 mutually